artem-nemudryi/artem-nemudryi.github.io/research/index.md

 Prokaryotic Schlafens (pSchlafen) act as tRNA-targeting anti-phage effectors that are fused to a variety of phage sensors.
 We aim to understand how diverse pSchlafen proteins sense phage infection and determine the molecular mechanisms of phage defense.

+This work is supported by the NIH grant R35GM165302

 {% endcapture %}

 {%